pratiksrm99/DataAnalysis/README.md

 **All notebooks in this repository are Individual analysis project and all observations and insights are discussed in just a single notebook for each project**

 Generally when we look for analysis projects, it has many folders and a vast structure of standard folders and files.
-This includes different notebooks for each feature, feature engineering, model creation, report etc. However, this repository is created to show all this steps in a single noteebook whithout losing the structure of the project.
+This includes different notebooks for each feature, feature engineering, model creation, report etc. However, this repository is created to show all this steps in a single notebook whithout losing the structure of the project.
+It will be helpful for beginners and students to start understanding the stucture of projects without feeling overwhelmed by looking at those multiple nested folders.

 It is a work in progress and any and every comment and suggestions are welcome.
 Thanks:)

 ### [1.
 Website_Visitors_Data_Analysis](https://github.com/pratiksrm99/SingleNotebookAnalysis/blob/main/Website_Visitors_Data_Analysis.ipynb)
 * This project consists of 4 parts which are described as Part-0 (Critical thinking), Part-1 (Descriptive Analysis), Part-2 (Prescriptive Analysis), Part-3(Prediction).